oliverlibaw/squirrel-detection-pi/user_guides/004_segmentation_example.md

    A YOLOv8/YOLO11 segmentation model trained on COCO, compiled into a `.hef` file.
 For example, you can use `yolov8n_seg.hef` available at [Hailo Model Zoo](https://github.com/hailo-ai/hailo_model_zoo/blob/master/docs/public_models/HAILO8/HAILO8_instance_segmentation.rst).

 4. **Input Image**:
    An image on which to run segmentation.
-For instance, you can use a cat image downloaded from [Cat Image](https://raw.githubusercontent.com/DeGirum/hailo_examples/refs/heads/main/assets/Cat.jpg).
+For instance, download this [Cat Image](https://raw.githubusercontent.com/DeGirum/hailo_examples/refs/heads/main/assets/Cat.jpg).
 Feel free to experiment with your own images.

 5. **COCO Labels File (`labels_coco.json`)**:
    A file mapping the 80 COCO classes to human-readable labels.
 You can download this from [Hugging Face](https://huggingface.co/datasets/huggingface/label-files/blob/main/coco-detection-mmdet-id2label.json) or another trusted source.